 9: Add a top coat once your nails have dried

-After your nails have dried, apply a quick-dry top coat.
+After your nails have dried, apply a top coat to protect the colour.